StefanSchroeder/Gocal/README.md

 temporary directory.

-The Borel-font in the sample directory is licensed under the OPL and contained here only for illustrative purposes.
+The Borel-font in the sample directory is licensed under the OPL and contained here only for testing purposes.
 It was downloaded from https://fontesk.com/borel-font/.

 In addition you can provide your own TTF on the commandline if you prefer something fancy.